Home / About Us / Team & Board

 Board of Directors

-John Parenti, V.P.
-Finance / Treasurer
+John Parenti, Vice-Chair Finance / Treasurer

-Bob Kelly, V.P.
-Education and Site
+Bob Kelly, Vice-Chair Education and Site

 Christopher Blank, Secretary